Decile Drop: Local wheat (December)

-The tables below display the spot APW price for ports around Australia.
-Included are two timeframes of deciles, long term from 2010 & 2016 to present.
+The tables below display the spot APW and F1 barley price for ports around Australia.
+These tables are of the timeframe 2010 to present.

 The tables display nominal prices relevant to each decile range, which can be used to get an understanding of how high (or low) the current price is in relation to historical pricing.
 A decile table measures how often, historically, prices have fallen above (or below) a particular pricing point.